ioggstream/python-course/sparql-101/01-intro-jsonld.md

 When ontologies contain further restrictions (e.g.,

-Controlled vocabulary: a vocabulary where the terms are validated by a designated authority.It can be of different types - EG.A list (codelist), a hierarchical structure (taxonomy), a glossary and a tesauro (which adds further constraints to a taxonomy).
+Controlled vocabulary: a vocabulary where the terms are validated by a designated authority.
+It can be of different types - EG.A list (codelist), a hierarchical structure (taxonomy), a glossary and a tesauro (which adds further constraints to a taxonomy).

 Examples of European controlled vocabularies are found here https://op.europa.eu/en/web/eu-vocabularies/controlled-vocabularies